 Louise is the Course Director for the Advanced Diploma in the Therapeutic and Educational Application of the Arts (Weekend Route).
 She is also Course Director for Artgym Academy and Academic Board Member.
 She was responsible at Artgym for designing and launching the first fully accredited Advanced Diploma in Facilitating Transformation.
 She has an MA in Integrative Arts Psychotherapy from Institute for Arts in Therapy and Education and numerous qualifications in personal development and group work to include - Group Facilitation skills at the University of Surrey, Process Orientated Psychology and Facilitation, Appreciative Inquiry, NLP and Non Violent Communication.
 She is also a researcher and course curriculum designer with a specialist interest in the application of arts-based methodologies in experiential group learning and education.

+Programme Director of the Post Graduate Certificate in Therapeutic Arts / Advanced Diploma in the Therapeutic and Educational Application of the Arts training at The Institute for Arts in Therapy and Education.
 Registered Integrative Child Psychotherapist, Senior Lecturer: MA Integrative Child Psychotherapy, Diploma Parent-Child Therapy, Diploma in Adolescent Therapy (The Institute for Arts in Therapy and Education, London).
 Consultant and Trainer in Parenting and Communication Skills.
 Principal trainer for Trauma Informed Schools UK running mental health training for staff in every school in Cornwall

 Head of the Arts Psychotherapy Service at City and Hackney NHS Trust.
 12 years’ experience as an Art Psychotherapist working in clinical settings in both adult and adolescent psychiatry.
 Placement supervisor for a number of Arts Therapies courses.
 Specialist areas of expertise include personality and psychotic disorders.
 Practising artist.
 Trained in Winnicottian child development work at The Squiggle Foundation.